-If you want more information or to discuss your situation, you always have the option to talk to a housing counselor ahead of time by coming into the Tenant Resource Center office (no appointment necessary!) or calling (608) 257-0006 ext 3.
-If you are calling about an upcoming eviction, make sure to indicate that your call is urgent.
+If you want more information or to discuss your situation, you always have the option to talk to a housing counselor ahead of time by calling (608) 257-0006 or contacting us online.
+If you are calling about an upcoming eviction, make sure to select urgent housing counseling.

 Need More Time?

 If you still need more time to get information, collect evidence or obtain an attorney, you can always ask for a trial on a different date.
 In Dane county, trials are usually held the following Friday in front of a judge.
 You also have the right to request a jury trial, which may take longer to schedule and it will cost you $36.
 Fees may be waived depending upon your income.

 - When eviction has been filed, it can only help to attend small claims court, If you don't show up, you're automatically evicted.
 Future landlords will see that you have an eviction on your record.
 That's why it’s always worth it to show up to court and try to mediate, negotiate with your landlord or at least advocate for what will make it easiest for you to move out without an eviction.
 Many landlords use eviction as a tool to enforce payment plans.
 Your landlord may be willing to negotiate with you.
 It can’t hurt to ask!

 - Know your rights!
 Landlords make mistakes or aren't always right about the law or the process.
 There may be ways to prevent your eviction that you haven’t thought about.
 It’s always good to ask your questions of people who are at small claims court every week and thoroughly understand the eviction process and tenant-landlord law.
 Call the Tenant Resource Center, stop by our office or talk to us at court!